 - develop an understanding of personal identity and its intersection with others’;

-- learn about the experiences of LGBTQ people on Northeastern’s campus; and
+- learn about the experiences of LGBTQA people on Northeastern’s campus; and

-- apply knowledge of LGBTQ student experience to become an active and engaged ally.
+- apply knowledge of LGBTQA student experience to become an active and engaged ally.

 Frequently Asked Questions: